%2F%2Fusers%2F385cb904-0579-4451-bb27-9bc9792f5f1c%2Fratecard%2F2639df34-09df-40ac-a1d1-2446a4b30e1e.jpg&w=1200&q=75)

 June 15, 2024

-Gag Grouper are a prized catch around here, known for their strong fight and tasty meat.
-These fish typically range from 10 to 30 pounds, with some monsters pushing 50+.
-You'll find them hanging around reefs, wrecks, and rocky bottoms in depths from 60 to 250 feet.
-Gags are ambush predators, so they love structure.
-Spring and fall are prime seasons when water temps are just right.
-Anglers enjoy targeting gags not just for the challenge, but also for their firm, white fillets.
-When you're after these guys, use heavy tackle and substantial live bait like pinfish or grunts.
-One local trick: once you hook up, crank hard and fast to pull them away from their hidey-holes before they can break you off.
-It's a real rush when you feel that first powerful headshake!
+Gag Groupers are tough fighters that'll test your skills.
+These fish typically range from 10 to 30 pounds, with some monsters hitting 50+.
+Look for them around rocky bottoms, reefs, and shipwrecks in 60 to 250 feet of water.
+They're ambush predators, so fish near structure.
+Spring and fall are prime seasons when water temps are right.
+Anglers love Gags for their hard-pulling fight and excellent table fare.
+To land one, use heavy tackle and big live baits like pinfish or mullet.
+A local trick: when you feel the bite, reel fast and pull up hard to get them away from their rocky homes before they can dive back in.
+It's a real battle, but that's what makes Gag fishing so rewarding.

 %2F%2Fusers%2F385cb904-0579-4451-bb27-9bc9792f5f1c%2Fvehicle_picture%2F5a86a4ae8f19a4bc3181ac78fe4b9bac.jpeg&w=1200&q=75)